-“Arrest in the legal sense under CrPC means taking into custody of another person under authority of law for the purpose of holding and detaining him to answer a criminal charge and preventing the commission of an offence.”
+Arrest in the legal sense under CrPC means taking into custody of another person under the authority of law for the purpose of holding and detaining him to answer a criminal charge and preventing the commission of an offence.

-“According to this section, an arrest of a person consists (except in the case of submission), of the actual seizure or touching of the body of a person with a view to his detention.”
+According to this section, an arrest of a person consists (except in the case of submission) of the actual seizure or touching of the body of a person with a view to his detention.

-It was held that when a person is arrested on suspicion that he was carrying stolen property and the property found on search is seized, such seizure shall be reported to a magistrate.
+It was held that when a person is arrested on suspicion that he was carrying stolen property and the property found on the search is seized, such seizure shall be reported to a magistrate.

-Mahadev v State of UP
+Mahadev vs the State of Uttar Pradesh

-Supreme Court held that if it is necessary for doing justice then police officer or court can exercise such power.
+Supreme Court held that if it is necessary for doing justice, then police officer or court can exercise such power.

-> Sputum- a mixture of saliva and mucus coughed up from the respiratory tract)
+> Sputum- a mixture of saliva and mucus coughed up from the respiratory tract.

 With the scientific advancements in India, DNA Profiling also comes under the ambit of examination under section 53.

-This section protects the arrested person from physical torture and maltreatment in police custody.
+DJ Vaghela vs Kanti Bhai Jetha Bhai: This section protects the arrested person from physical torture and maltreatment in police custody.

-Supreme Court has warned the lower courts not to adopt a casual approach to custodial torture.
+Sheela Barse vs the State of Maharashtra (Important case): Supreme Court has warned the lower courts not to adopt a casual approach to custodial torture.

-The purpose of this section is to ensure that accused is presented before a magistrate competent to try with minimum possible delay.
+The purpose of this section is to ensure that accused is presented before a magistrate competent to try with a minimum possible delay.

 Date of judgement- 18-12-1996